(For voyage and event details click on "Schedule" on menu near bottom of this page.)

 Your support is needed

-If you can help with a donation of machinery or tools useful in maintaining wooden vessels, materials such as hardwood lumber, leather, fur, wool fabric, etc. suitable for use on the vessels or in making related reconstructions of medieval items), property (e.g. occasional use of a dock/slip and/or shore property on the Patuxent or Potomac or further up the Chesapeake Bay), or with a financial donation, please contact us.
+If you can help with a donation of machinery or tools useful in maintaining wooden vessels, a portable generator, materials such as suitable lumber, large heavy duty tarps, property/use of a dock/slip and/or shore property on the Patuxent or Potomac or Bay, or if you wish to make a financial donation by check, please contact us.